Are braces necessary?

 Generally, braces do not "hurt."
 After certain visits, teeth may be sore for a few days.
 In these situations, pain medications such as Advil or Tylenol will ease the discomfort.
 However, after most visits, patients do not feel any soreness at all!
 We often remind our patients, “It does not have to hurt to work!”

 Do I need to see my family dentist while in braces?

 Yes!
 Regular checkups with your family dentist are important while in braces.
 Your family dentist will determine the intervals between cleaning appointments while you are in braces.

-Do you need a referral from your family dentist to see an orthodontist?
+Do I need a referral from my family dentist to see an orthodontist?

 Usually you don't need a referral from your family dentist unless you have an insurance company that requires it.
 However, we get patient referrals from local family dentists daily.
 In the Missouri City/Sugar Land area we are blessed with many fine and knowledgeable family dentists and pediatric specialists.
 If you have any questions about your orthodontic needs they will send you to us.
 On the other hand, word of mouth recommendations from friends and families of existing patients are often the primary way an orthodontist sees new patients.
 We are always proud and thankful that you allow us to treat you and your family.
 We treat your family the way we treat our own.
 So, spread the word if you like your orthodontist!